-Comment: Triaz has a supplier rating system to support its annual evaluation of all suppliers which is done by the so-called Supplier Management Project team.
-Every department that has worked with suppliers, assesses the supplier based on indicators.
-The CSR team indicators on social compliance give insight into the responsiveness of the supplier and the ability/willingness to improve on remediation of CAPs and working on the CoLP.
+Comment: Triaz has a supplier rating system to support its annual evaluation of all suppliers which is done by the so-called Supplier Management Project Team.
+Every department that has worked with suppliers is contributing to the rating system which is based on a fixed set of indicators.
+The CSR team indicators on social compliance give insight into the responsiveness of the supplier and the ability/willingness to improve on the remediation of CAPs and working on the CoLP.
 The price of a product is not included in the supplier rating.

-The brand shares the results and improvements with the supplier and together the brand and supplier set a timeframe to work on these.
+The brand shares the results and areas of improvement with the supplier and together they set a timeframe to work on these.

-The evaluation of the suppliers is related to production decisions.
-The CSR team has a veto and if a supplier is not progressing to improve its social compliance the team can use this veto to terminate relationships with that supplier.
-The suppliers with good ratings are generally given more orders, or Triaz works with them more closely on how to further support their work.
+The evaluation of the suppliers relates directly to production decisions.
+The CSR team can veto and if a supplier is not progressing on its social compliance the team can use this veto to terminate the relationship.

+The suppliers with good ratings are generally given more orders, or Triaz can choose to work with closer with them on how to further support their work.